aee56/RNAseq-analysis/README.md

 # Using Bowtie2

-** Note: have not gotten to this yet due to Trimmomatic results not matching
+Bowtie2 was used to align short DNA sequencing reads to the reference genome. /

+The Bowtie2 SBATCH script can be found under [script](script/bowtie2.SBATCH)

 # Using HTseq

-HTseq was used to align short DNA sequencing reads to the reference genome.
+HTseq was used .

-The HTseq SBATCH script can be found under [scripts](script/HTseq.SBATCH)
+The HTseq SBATCH script can be found under [script](script/HTseq.SBATCH)

 # Results